 How to get on the Work Experience Programme

-To be eligible for the work experience programme, you must:
+To be eligible for the Work Experience Programme, you must:

-- be unemployed
+- be aged 18-65

-If you want to get involved in the work experience programme, speak to an adviser/work coach in your local Jobs and Benefits Office or JobCentre to discuss what skills you need to develop.
+To get involved in the Work Experience Programme, speak to a work coach in your local Jobs and Benefits office to discuss what skills you need to develop.

 If you're eligible, they can help you identify suitable work experience opportunities that could improve your chances of getting a job.

-Taking part in the programme is voluntary and you will continue to receive your benefit.
+Taking part in the programme is voluntary and you'll continue to receive your benefit.